GrieferAtWork/KOSmk4/readme.md

 - `--run-only`
 	- Skip the build step and only run KOS
 - `--build-only`
-	- Skip running KOS and only build its source
+	- Skip running KOS and only build the binaries
 	- Passed by default when building was started by pressing CTRL+SHIFT+B in Visual Studio
 - `-f`
 	- Force a full re-build of everything (except for re-formatting the KOS disk image)